HL7/US-Core/input/pagecontent/must-support.md

 {% include ms-target-table-generator.md file="ms_refs" %}

-Additional *Must Support* Targets for certifying systems supporting *Additional USCDI* US Core Elements as *Must Support* (see [Additional USCDI Requirements](#additional-uscdi-requirements) above).
+Additional *Must Support* Targets for Certifying Systems supporting *Additional USCDI* US Core Elements as *Must Support* (see [Additional USCDI Requirements](#additional-uscdi-requirements) above).

 {% include ms-target-table-generator.md file="addl_uscdi_refs" %}

 ##### Choice of At Least One Targets for US Core Profiles

 When a Reference element is labeled as *Must Support* has multiple target profiles referenced, but none are labeled as *Must Support*, *at least one* target profile **SHALL** be supported.
-When a Reference element is labeled as *Additional USCDI* has multiple target profiles referenced, but none are labeled as *Must Support*, *at least one* target profile **SHALL** be supported by certifying systems.
+When a Reference element is labeled as *Additional USCDI* has multiple target profiles referenced, but none are labeled as *Must Support*, *at least one* target profile **SHALL** be supported by Certifying Systems.

 For example, the US Core Vital Signs Profile  `Observation.performer` is a *Must Support* element, and there are six target profiles displayed with none labeled as *Must Support*.
 When claiming conformance to this profile: